StrangeButUntrue/micropython-ri5/docs/library/event_loop.rst

 :mod:`event_loop` -- event_loop module
 ======================================

+.. module:: event_loop
+   :synopsis: event_loop module

-Event loop class - this seems to be the main scheduler on the Hub, called by the `hub_runtime` module's `start()` procedure.
+Home of the Event loop class - this seems to be the main scheduler on the Hub, called by the `hub_runtime` module's `start()` procedure.

 Raw module data
 ---------------